 The eligibility criteria

 - Complete application received within the application deadline.
-The deadline for the second call will be announced soon.
+The deadline for the second call is 1 March 2016.

-- The candidate has not lived in the Netherlands for more than 12 months in the 3 years prior to the application deadline.
+- The candidate has not lived in the Netherlands for more than 12 months in the 3 years prior to the application deadline of 1 March 2016.

 - The ethical issues guidelines is signed (see the guideline for applicants on the left)